+- (B) linkages between agricultural interests in the United States and regulatory systems governing sanitary and phytosanitary standards for agricultural products that- - (i) may enter the United States; and

+(ii) may pose risks to human, animal, or plant life or health.
-(d) INDIVIDUALS WHO MAY RECEIVE FELLOWSHIPS.-The Secretary shall utilize the expertise of United States agricultural counselors, trade officers, and commodity trade promotion groups working in participating countries to help identify program candidates for fellowships under this section from both the public and private sectors of those countries.
-The Secretary may provide fellowships under the program authorized by this section to private agricultural producers from eligible countries.

-(e) PROGRAM IMPLEMENTATION.-The Secretary shall consult with other United States Government agencies, United States universities, and the private agribusiness sector, as appropriate, to design and administer training programs to accomplish the objectives of the Program established under this section.

-(f) AUTHORIZATION OF APPROPRIATIONS.-There are authorized

-to be appropriated without fiscal year limitation such sums as may be necessary to carry out the program established under this section, except that the amount of such funds in any fiscal year shall not exceed-

-(1) for eligible countries that meet the requirements of subsection (b)(1), \$3,000,000;

-(2) for eligible countries that meet the requirements of subsection (b)(2), \$2,000,000; and
+- (d) Individuals Who May Receive Fellowships.-The Secretary shall utilize the expertise of United States agricultural counselors, trade officers, and commodity trade promotion groups working in participating countries to help identify program candidates for fellowships under this section from both the public and private sectors of those countries.
+The Secretary may provide fellowships under the program authorized by this section to private agricultural producers from eligible countries. - (e) PROGRAM IMPLEMENTATION.-The Secretary shall consult with other United States Government agencies, United States universities, and the private agribusiness sector, as appropriate, to design and administer training programs to accomplish the objectives of the Program established under this section. - (f) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated without fiscal year limitation such sums as may be necessary to carry out the program established under this section, except that the amount of such funds in any fiscal year shall not exceed- - (1) for eligible countries that meet the requirements of subsection (b)(1), \$4,000,000; - (2) for eligible countries that meet the requirements of subsection (b)(2), \$3,000,000; and

-(3) for eligible countries that meet the requirements of subsection (b)(3), \$5,000,000.
+(3) for eligible countries that meet the requirements of subsection (b)(3), \$6,000,000.

-(g) COMPLEMENTARY FUNDS.-If the Secretary of Agriculture determines that it is advisable in furtherance of the purposes of the program established under this section, the Secretary may accept money, funds, property, and services of every kind by gift, devise, bequest, grant, or otherwise, and may, in any manner, dispose of all such holdings and use the receipts generated from such disposition as general program funds under this section.
+(g) Complementary Funds.-If the Secretary of Agriculture determines that it is advisable in furtherance of the purposes of the program established under this section, the Secretary may accept money, funds, property, and services of every kind by gift, devise, bequest, grant, or otherwise, and may, in any manner, dispose of all such holdings and use the receipts generated from such disposition as general program funds under this section.
 All funds so designated for the program established under this section shall remain available until expended.